nyp-sit/it3103-tutors/week5/custom_training_with_tfod_api.md

 Before you start training, make sure your tensorflow can detect and use the GPU, if not, it will fallback on CPU for training and your training will take forever to finish.

 ```
-# start the python interpretor by typing python at the terminal. make sure you are in tf2env
+# start the python interpretor by typing python at the terminal.
 python
 >>import tensorflow as tf
 >>tf.test.is_gpu_available()